bavc/bavc-resources/docs/Workflow Documentation/Technical Documentation/cdRipping.md

       * All other fields are optional, set them as you'd like
    * You can use this image for reference:
       * ![XLD Options](/assets/images/XLD-Options.png)
-   * Insert CD and let the program take over
+   * Insert CD
+   * Make sure you rip as a single file!

 ## During Rip